Tomislav Jakić: Advisor to Stjepan Mesić

-After Tuđman's death in 1999 and the victory of the liberal-left coalition in the Croatian parliamentary election, 2000, Jakić tried to regain his old job at HRT but was offered only a job as TV director of the HRT Split local branch.
+After Tuđman's death in 1999 and the victory of the liberal-left coalition in the 2000 Croatian parliamentary election, Jakić tried to regain his old job at HRT but was offered only a job as TV director of the HRT Split local branch.
 He turned the offer down.

 In 2000, he sent a job application to president Stjepan Mesić, who had won the presidential elections earlier that year.
 After some time and pressure, Jakić was accepted and became the president's advisor on foreign policy.
 He was not only his advisor but also wrote most of his speeches.
 Jakić was responsible for the buildup of new relations with the Federal Republic of Yugoslavia.

-He went to Belgrade in 2001 and signed a document which was the beginning of the bilateral relationship between Yugoslavia and Croatia.
-After the September 11 attacks, Jakić and Mesić were strong supporters of an Anti-terrorist global league.
-The idea newer came to a true realisation.
+He went to Belgrade in 2001 and signed a document which was the beginning of the bilateral relationship between the Federal Republic of Yugoslavia and Croatia.
+After the September 11 attacks, Jakić and Mesić were strong supporters of an anti-terrorist global league.
+The idea never came to a true realisation.
 In 2002, Jakić wrote a speech for Stjepan Mesić in which he explicitly criticized the idea of a US-led military intervention in Iraq, upsetting the American diplomats.
 He was instrumental in Mesić's decision not to send Croatian troops to Iraq without UN approval.

 Jakić gave his resignation to president Mesić in 2003 and became a columnist for Slobodna Dalmacija, in which he wrote in a column called Parallels.
 He wrote about foreign policy and the column lasted for about a year.
-He gave advice to Mesić for his Croatian presidential election, 2005 campaign, and after Mesić won the elections for his second term, Jakić returned to his old advisory job.
+He gave advice to Mesić for his 2005 campaign, and after Mesić won the elections for his second term, Jakić returned to his old advisory job.